♫ Listening to: I Want You Back by The School ♫

 Bake for 35 minutes, until when you insert a toothpick into the center of one, it comes out clean.
 Don’t open the oven door until you’re ready to test the cake for doneness; opening the oven door too soon could cause your cake to sink.

-Set cake pans on cooling rack to cool in the pans for at least 10-15 minutes before removing from pan.
+Set 8" round cake pans on cooling rack to cool in the pans for at least 10-15 minutes before flipping them over onto the cooling racks.
 I always use the same method for removing my cakes from their pans: shimmy a silicone spatula down the sides of the pan so they curl under the cake.
 Do this all the way around the perimeter of the cake.

 Vegan Peanut Butter Filling Ingredients

-- ½ cup vegan butter or margarine (I use the organic whipped earth balance)
+- ½ cup vegan butter or margarine (if you avoid soy, buy the soy-free earth balance; otherwise buy the organic whipped earth balance)*

 - ¼ cup organic palm shortening (I use spectrum)*